Kitware/dive/docs/FAQ.md

 Breaking large amounts of data up into manageable groups is generally a good idea.

+## Is it possible to get email notifications when a job is done?

+DIVE Web doesn't currently support notifications through email for job status changes.
+You can check your job status through the web interface.

 ## Do users need to transcode their own data?

 No. VIAME Web and DIVE Desktop perform automatic transcoding if it is necessary.